History of Inter Milan: Grande Inter

-In 1960, Helenio Herrera joined Internazionale from Barcelona, bringing with him his midfield general Luis Suárez, who won the European Footballer of the Year in the same year for his role in Barça's La Liga/Fairs Cup double.
+In 1960, Helenio Herrera joined Internazionale from Barcelona, bringing with him his midfield general Luis Suárez, who won the European Footballer of the Year that same year for his role in Barça's La Liga/Fairs Cup double.
 He would transform Internazionale into one of the greatest teams in Europe.
 He modified a 5–3–2 tactic known as the Verrou (door bolt) to include larger flexibility for counterattacks.
 The catenaccio system was invented by an Austrian coach named Karl Rappan.
-Rappan's original system was implemented with four fixed defenders playing a strict man-to-man marking system, plus a playmaker in the middle of the field who would the ball together with two midfield wings.
-Herrera would sometimes modify the formation by adding a fifth defenders, the sweeper or libero behind the two centre backs; the sweeper would act as the free man and deal with any attackers who penetrated the two centre backs' line.
+Rappan's original system was implemented with four fixed defenders playing a strict man-to-man marking system, plus a playmaker in the middle of the field who would work the ball together with two midfield wings.
+Herrera would sometimes modify the formation by adding a fifth defender, the sweeper or libero behind the two centre backs; the sweeper would act as the free man and deal with any attackers who penetrated the two centre backs' line.

-Internazionale finished third in Serie A in Herrera's first season, second the next year and first in his third season, followed by back-to-back European Cup victories in 1964 and 1965.
+Internazionale finished third in Serie A in Herrera's first season, second the following year and first in his third season, followed by back-to-back European Cup victories in 1964 and 1965.
 For his team's performances, Herrera would earn the title ll Mago, (the magician).
-His first-squad was the fullbacks Tarcisio Burgnich and Giacinto Facchetti; sweeper Armando Picchi; playmaker Luis Suárez; winger Jair; left midfielder Mario Corso; and Sandro Mazzola, who played the inside-right.
+His first-squad was made up by fullbacks Tarcisio Burgnich and Giacinto Facchetti; sweeper Armando Picchi; playmaker Luis Suárez; right winger Jair; left winger Mario Corso; and Sandro Mazzola, who played the inside-right.

 The 1963–64 European Cup campaign would see Internazionale defeat German club Borussia Dortmund in the semi-final and Partizan in the quarter-final.
-In the Final, they met Real Madrid, a team that had reached seven out of the nine finals to date.
-Real Madrid consisted of the ageing stars of the 1950s and a few emerging players that later go on to win the European Cup in 1966.
+In the final, they met Real Madrid, a team that had reached seven out of the nine finals to date.
+Real Madrid consisted of the ageing stars of the 1950s and a few emerging players that later went on to win the European Cup in 1966.
 It was Sandro Mazzola, however, who stole the show by scoring two goals in a 3–1 victory.
 Internazionale would then go on to claim the Intercontinental Cup over Argentine club Independiente.

 One year later, Inter repeated the feat by beating two-time winner Benfica in the Final held at home.
 Jair was the lone scorer in 1–0 win.
 Additionally, and for the second-straight year, Internazionale won the Intercontinental Cup over Independiente.

 In 1967 Inter reached the European Cup Final for the third time.
-In the match, which star playmaker Luis Suárez missed due to injury, Sandro Mazzola's penalty was not enough to stop Celtic from winning the title.
-In 1967, club would also change its name to Football Club Internazionale Milano.
+Star playmaker Luis Suárez would miss the match due to an injury and Sandro Mazzola's penalty was not enough to stop Celtic from winning the title.
+In 1967, the club would again change its name to Football Club Internazionale Milano.